When working with visuals, you often need to make text, a shape, or another graphic perfectly match a specific color.

 Once the desired color is displayed, I click, and the selected objects change to that color.

-That’s it!
-With those three quick steps you can identify and match any color in any image any time.
+With those three quick steps you can identify and match any color in any image at any time.
+Your graphics will now look cleaner and more put together than ever before.